rails/rails/guides/source/active_record_querying.md

 Customer.joins(:orders).where(orders: { created_at: time_range }).distinct
 ```

-For more advanced conditions or to reuse an existing named scope, `Relation#merge` may be used.
-First, let's add a new named scope to the Order model:
+For more advanced conditions or to reuse an existing named scope, [`merge`][] may be used.
+First, let's add a new named scope to the `Order` model:

 ```ruby
 class Order < ApplicationRecord